 UK MoonLITE Mission

 The MoonLITE mission concept comprises a small orbiter and four penetrators.
 The primary scientific goal is to investigate the seismic environment and deep structure of the Moon including the nature of the core, by placing a network of seismometers via penetrators on the lunar surface.
-Dr. Yang Gao from SSC was the science coordinator in MoonLITE Pre-phase A study, and the SSC Autonomy Group has been developing various penetrator technologies.
+Prof. Yang Gao from SSC was the science coordinator in MoonLITE Pre-phase A study, and the SSC STAR Lab has been developing various penetrator technologies.

 UK MoonRaker Mission